digipolisantwerp/auth_aspnetcore_deprecated/README.md

 JwtSigningKeyProviderUrl | The url to the Jwt signing key provider endpoint.|
 jwtSigningKeyProviderApikey | The api key for the signing key provider authentication.|
-JwtSigningKeyCacheDuration | The duration in minutes the Jwt signing key is cached.| 10
+JwtSigningKeyCacheDuration | The duration in minutes the Jwt signing key is cached.| 10 TokenRefreshRoute | The route used for the token refresh endpoint.| auth/token/refresh PermissionsRoute | The route used for the permissions endpoint.| auth/user/permissions

 Options used for JwtHeaderAuth